 Does Masturbation Cause Hair Loss?
-Here's The Truth
+What Science Says

 Email to Your Friends

 Once upon a time, masturbation used to be taboo.
 Not so anymore.
 Research has found that masturbation has several benefits and could be considered a part of your wellness routine.
 It makes for healthy sexual development and increases libido and intimacy among couples.
-But too much masturbation at the cost of a normal and healthy social life could spell danger too.
-Could masturbation cause hair loss?
+Of course, too much masturbation at the cost of a normal and healthy social life could spell danger too.
+But does masturbation cause hair loss?